Nuitka/NUITKA-Utilities/README.md

 This can be safely ignored, because UPX will ignore all files that were not previously compressed by it.

 De-compression runtime is very short anyway.

+## merge-exe.py
+Yet another script to merge two folders with binaries.
+Should be used when `make.exe.py` refuses to merge compilation output because of "incompatible" files.

+This script can resolve all "incompatibility" situations via a "force mode" merge.
+In this case source files overwrite same-named files in the target.

+If you want to exercise greater care, you can first try to either compress or de-compress both, source and target folders and then try the merge again.

+You will finally have a merged target folder, which you can compress or de-compress as required.